IOS: Inter-Operator Scheduler for CNN Acceleration: Implementation Setup

 \section{Implementation Setup}

 IOS is a framework-agnostic algorithm and can be implemented in popular frameworks.
 We implement the dynamic programming scheduling algorithm in Python and the execution engine in C++.
 The latency of a stage is directly measured in the execution engine to guide the scheduling.
-The execution engine is based on vendor-provided library cuDNN\cite{cudnn} and supports the parallel execution of operators.
+The execution engine is based on vendor-provided library cuDNN~\cite{cudnn} and supports operators' parallel execution.
 To concurrently execute multiple groups of operators, IOS puts different groups into different CUDA streams.
 Kernels in different CUDA streams will be executed in parallel if there are enough computation resources.

-In the experiment, we build IOS based on cuDNN 7.6.5, cuda 10.2 and NVIDIA driver 450.51.05.
-We adopt TensorRT 7.0.0.11 and TVM 0.7 as baseline libraries.
-All the experiments are conducted in NVIDIA Tesla V100, unless otherwise stated.
+Throughout the experiments, we use cuDNN 7.6.5, cuda 10.2, NVIDIA driver 450.51.05, and adopt TensorRT 7.0.0.11 and TVM 0.7 as baseline libraries.

-We benchmarked four modern CNNs in the experiment: Inception V3~\cite{szegedy2016rethinking}, RandWire~\cite{xie2019exploring}, NasNet-A~\cite{zoph2018learning} and SqueezeNet~\cite{iandola2016squeezenet}, as shown in Table \ref{tab:benchmark_networks}.
-The number of blocks, number of operators, and main operator type for each network are listed in the table.
+We benchmark four modern CNNs in the experiment: Inception V3~\cite{szegedy2016rethinking}, RandWire~\cite{xie2019exploring}, NasNet-A~\cite{zoph2018learning} and SqueezeNet~\cite{iandola2016squeezenet}.
+Table \ref{tab:benchmark_networks} shows the number of blocks, the number of operators, and the main operator type for each network.
 IOS supports the user-defined schedule unit.
 In this experiment, we take the operator type shown in the table, besides other operators such as Concat, as the basic schedule unit.
+Some models (e.g., ResNet~\cite{he2016deep}) might have limited inter-operator parallelization opportunities.
+For example, for ResNet-50 and ResNet-34, we can only achieve 2\% to 5\% speedup by paralleling the downsample convolutions.
+We do not consider it as our benchmarked model in the rest of the evaluation.

 We conduct each experiment $5$ times and report the average performance.
-Because the schedule for each block is independent, IOS optimizes each block separately and combines the schedules for each block to get the whole network's final schedule.
-We adopt the schedule pruning strategy with $r=3$ and $s=8$ in all experiments unless otherwise stated.
+We adopt the schedule pruning strategy with $r=3$ and $s=8$ and conduct each experiment on NVIDIA Tesla V100 unless otherwise stated.
+Please refer to Appendix~\ref{sec:appendix_2080ti} for the experiments on other device.
 The IOS optimization cost for Inception V3 and SqueezeNet is less than $1$ minute and the IOS optimization cost for Randwire and NasNet is within $90$ minutes.